 29. DESCRIBE INFECTION CONTROL MEASURES, INCLUDING USE OF PPE BY STAFF

-Staff will continue to universally wear masks and goggles throughout the meal and assist resident, if necessary, with placing their mask on a clean area while they eat.
+Staff will continue to universally wear masks and goggles through out the meal and assist resident, if necessary, with placing their mask in a brown bag while they eat.

 30. DESCRIBE ANY OTHER ASPECTS OF COMMUNAL DINING DURING REOPENING